-Similarly, virtualization-aware I/O devices (with multiplexing capabilities in hardware) will ease the problem somewhat, however the CPU might still remain on the critical path for most I/O operations.
-It is conceivable, however, that a combination of better I/O hardware and multi-core processors will alleviate the problem in the case where the number of available cores exceeds the inherent parallelism in the workload.
+As VM technologies evolve, their I/O model will certainly undergo some changes.
+However, it is unlikely that resource allocation problems (such as those described in this paper) will disappear anytime soon.
+For instance, for fully virtualized guests, Xen is considering moving the I/O emulation out of $Dom_0$ and into per-VM "stub domains" [12].
+In this case, the problem becomes even more challenging because resources must now be cleverly allocated across twice the number of schedulable entities.
+Similarly, virtualization-aware I/O devices (with multiplexing capabilities in hardware) will ease the problem slightly, however the CPU might still remain on the critical path for most I/O operations.
+It is conceivable, however, that a combination of better I/O hardware and multi-core processors will alleviate the problem to some extent in the case where the number of available cores exceeds the required level of inherent parallelism in the workload.

-Thus far, all our experiments have focused on one particular virtualization platform: Xen.
-Our motivation for using Xen, among others, was source code availability and the freedom to modify it.
+Thus far all our experiments have focused on one particular virtualization platform - Xen.
+Our motivation for using Xen, among others, was the availability of its source code and the freedom to modify it.
 However, we stress that as long as the I/O model involves services being provided by an entity external to the VM, resource allocation problems will remain.
-The only difference is that, in the case of Xen (where we have a split device driver model and a choice of CPU schedulers), the problems are exposed to the end user whereas in platforms where the device drivers are in the hypervisor and there is no choice in CPU schedulers, the end user is not directly concerned with these issues.
-However, the developers of the hypervisor will most certainly need to address the problem of allocating resources to the hypervisor for providing services, while making decisions on the choice of scheduler and scheduler parameters.
+The only difference is that in Xen's case (where we have a split device driver model and a choice of CPU schedulers), the problems are exposed to the end user and in platforms where the device drivers are in the hypervisor and there is no choice in CPU schedulers, the end user is not directly concerned with these issues.
+However, the developers of the hypervisor will most certainly need to address the problem of allocating resources to the hypervisor for providing services while making decisions on the choice of scheduler and scheduler parameters.

 At first glance, it may seem that the choice of VM scheduler and parameter configuration is not relevant to most users because they are often shielded from such decisions.
-However, our experience suggests that "reasonable defaults" (e.g., equal weights that are typically used in WC-mode) are not very useful beyond toy experiments.
+However, our experience suggests that "reasonable defaults" are not very useful beyond toy experiments.
 For any serious VM deployment, the platform will need to give users control over the scheduling parameters and provide flexible mechanisms that allow a wide variety of resource allocation policies.
 Our experiences with Xen's CPU schedulers suggests that our understanding of VM resource allocation issues is far from complete, and opens several interesting avenues for future research.